Bell on 18-month recovery, YouTubing surgery and Euro 2022 hopes

 "Some days you will be bouncing in to do your rehab but others it is a struggle to get out of bed.
 I don't think I've felt as low or as high in my life."

-A stress fracture discovered in May 2020 was initially meant to keep Megan Bell out for six weeks, but 18 months on, after two surgeries and a titanium rod in her leg, the midfielder returned to action for Rangers on Sunday.
+A stress fracture discovered in May 2020 was initially meant to keep Megan Bell out for six weeks, but 18 months on, after two surgeries and a titanium rod in her leg, the midfielder finally returned to action for Rangers on Sunday.

 "There was a lump on my shin which was sore to touch.
 There was a dull pain when I was running, but I didn't think anything of it," said the 20-year-old Northern Ireland international.